Eco-Compute/eco-compute.io/content/english/community-track.md

 **Political Advocacy & Awareness**
 Strategies and best practices for engaging policymakers and putting sustainability in the digital realm jointly on the political agenda.

+**Problematizing Digitalization**
+What dangers and pitfalls does it pose to sustainability?

 **Community Building**
 How to grow and sustain active, diverse, and resilient movements to amplify our voices on the importance of sustainable tech.